 I work on a wide variety of topics in cosmology and extragalactic astronomy.
 Much of my work concerns precision cosmological constraints from the measurement of the large-scale structure of the Universe.
 Another major theme is the evolution of galaxies and their relation to their environment.
 My work spans observations, theoretical astrophysics, and numerical simulations.

-Currently I am the Director of the Sloan Digital Sky Survey III, which includes a major large-scale structure known as the Baryon Oscillation Spectroscopic Survey, as well as surveys of the stellar population of the Milky Way galaxy and a search for extra-solar planets.
-My group at Harvard has data rights in SDSS-III.
+I previously served as the Director of the Sloan Digital Sky Survey III, which includes a major large-scale structure known as the Baryon Oscillation Spectroscopic Survey, as well as surveys of the stellar population of the Milky Way galaxy and a search for extra-solar planets.

 The Sloan 2.5-m Telescope at Apache Point Observatory